zxsdotch/aws-nitro-enclave-foobar-service/README.md

 The attestation proves that a given computation took place inside an AWS Nitro Enclave running a specific software.

-At a very high level, an attestation contains the SHA-384 hash of the image.
+At a very high level, an attestation contains the SHA-384 hash of the file system.
 Additional measurements (such as a hash of the AWS account id), and custom fields.
 The code running in the enclave can use the custom fields to return data which cannot be spoofed, e.g. a public key or a computation result.

 ## Operations